fenago/pytest-quick-start-guide/testing-with-pytest/Lab_5.md

 This project first asks you some questions about your plugin.
 Then it creates a good directory for you to explore and fill in with your code.
-Walking through this is beyond the scope of this book; however, please keep this project in mind.
+Walking through this is beyond the scope of this course; however, please keep this project in mind.
 It is supported by core pytest folks, and they will make sure this project stays up to date.